Updates on Farlington Marshes

 Failing site infrastructure

-Sadly in spring 2024 the tidal flaps on site broke which means the site has been experiencing very high water levels since.
+Sadly in spring 2024 the tidal flaps on site broke which resulted in the site experiencing very high water levels since.
 The main 8 hectares of reedbed has been inundated by sea water.
-This has very sadly led to the dying back of the reed and the loss of functionality in this area.
-This has coincided with one of the most important times of year for the site with the return of migratory species.
-The functionality of the area as a roost, feeding and bathing area has been lost.
-Other areas of the site will be used by the returning species but we appreciate that these are away from public view and that the loss of the lake function and reedbed area is not only a big blow for wildlife but also to the people visiting the site.
+This very sadly led to the dying back of the reed and the loss of functionality in this area.
+This coincided with one of the most important times of year for the site with the return of migratory species.

 The tidal flaps and sea wall repairs are both the responsibility of the Environment Agency.
 The Trust and Portsmouth City Council are continuing to apply pressure on the Environment Agency to ensure the reserve is protected for the foreseeable future.